 A. Uses permitted by right or by special permit shall be subject to all provisions of this Bylaw.

 B. There shall be no use of a building, structure, or land in any district for a purpose that is injurious, dangerous, noxious, or offensive to the community by reason of the emission of odor, fumes, dust, smoke, vibration, noise or other cause.
-[See § 300-14.10H(2)(e).]
+[See § 300-11.5.1.H(2)(e).]

 C. No parking for an Industrial-Extensive (IE), Business-Industrial (BI), or Business (B) District and no vehicular access to an Industrial-Extensive, Business-Industrial or Business District shall be on land that is zoned Residential.
 Vehicular access to an Industrial-Extensive, Business-Industrial or Business District shall be over a public way.